fbpx

 Other common refractive errors include short-sightedness, long-sightedness and astigmatism.
 These conditions are due to an irregularly shaped cornea.
 Glasses and contact lenses can improve or correct low visual acuity by adjusting the way light is refracted through the cornea so it focuses correctly on the retina.
 Depending on your situation and lifestyle needs, options for correcting a corneal refractive error may also include laser eye surgery (LASIK, SMILE® or ASLA/PRK) or implantable contact lenses.

-Call 1800 1 LASER to book a free, no-obligation laser assessment.
+Call 1800 1 LASER to book a free laser assessment.

 * Drivers with commercial licenses used to drive trucks and buses must meet different vision requirements. ↩︎